 What cat breeds cannot be imported into Australia?

-Cats that are derived from a cross with a non-domestic species, or in the case of a Bengal cat, the animal does not have any Asian Leopard Cat ancestor less than 5 generations away.
+Cats that are derived from a cross with a non-domestic species cannot be imported.
+In the case of a Bengal cat, the animal must not have any Asian Leopard Cat ancestor less than 5 generations away.